curedao/docs/constitution/2-solution.md

 000](https://www.fdareview.org/features/references/#gieringer85) US lives per decade.

 Deaths owing to drug lag have been numbered in the [hundreds of thousands](https://www.fdareview.org/features/references/#wardell78a).
 It's estimated that practolol, a drug in the beta-blocking family, could save ten thousand lives a year if allowed in the United States.
-Although the FDA allowed a first beta-blocker, propranolol, in 1968, three years after that drug had been available in Europe, it waited until 1978 to allow the use of propranolol for the treatment of hypertension and angina pectoris, its most important indications.
+Although the FDA allowed a first beta-blocker, propranolol, in 1968, three years after that drug had been available in Europe, it waited until 1978 to allow propranolol to treat hypertension and angina pectoris, its most essential indications.
-Despite clinical evidence as early as 1974, only in 1981 did the FDA allow a second beta-blocker, timolol, for the prevention of a second heart attack.
+Despite clinical evidence as early as 1974, only in 1981 did the FDA allow a second beta-blocker, timolol, to prevent a second heart attack.
 The agency’s withholding of beta-blockers was alone responsible for probably [tens of thousands of deaths](https://www.fdareview.org/features/references/#gieringer85).

 [Data](http://csdd.tufts.edu/databases) from the Tufts Center for the Study of Drug Development suggests that thousands of patients have died because of US regulatory delays relative to other countries, for new drugs and devices, including: